Tooth Extractions – Albuquerque, NM

 Gloved hand holding dental forceps and extracted tooth

-Dr. Keanna and our Albuquerque dental team favor a conservative approach to dentistry, so we always seek to help patients retain their natural teeth for as long as possible.
+Dr. Keanna and our dental team favor a conservative approach to dentistry, so we always seek to help patients retain their natural teeth for as long as possible.
 In some circumstances, however, it becomes necessary to remove one or more teeth.
 If that is ever true for you, you can be confident that we will perform this emergency procedure as gently and precisely as possible.
 We want to help you pave the way for a healthier smile that will stand the test of time.

 Why Choose Natural Dental Services Tooth Extractions?